Social media and messaging policy

 - We will not edit any of your comments.
 If you post content that contravenes these guidelines, and we have to remove it, we will contact you to explain why.
 Transgressors may face disciplinary action, which could range from an official warning to the revocation of your award.

-- You should always be aware of maintaining security and take the necessary precautions when using social media.
-Be mindful that any content which is posted on social media – even within closed groups – may make it into the public domain.
+- You should always be aware of maintaining security and take the necessary precautions when using social media and messaging platforms.
+Be mindful that any content which is posted on such platforms – even within closed spaces – may make it into the public domain.

 - Whilst you are encouraged to add Chevening to your online bios and profiles, you are not permitted to create a Chevening group, page, profile, or website on any online platform.
 This extends to the use of the word ‘Chevening’ or its derivatives in the name of any group, page, profile, domain, etc., and use of the logo.
 If you wish to use the Chevening name or branding in any other manner, please contact your programme officer first for permission.